morganstanley/ComposeUI/src/shell/js/composeui-node-launcher/README.md

 ## Library

-The library enables you to dynmically set properties for your window in your javascript code.
+The library enables you to dynamically set properties for your window in your javascript code.

 ```
 function windowOpenExample() {